davidgiga1993/pollect/docs/K8sNetwork.md

   - name: "local"
     cidrs: [ "192.168.1.0/24" ]
 # All traffic not matching any network will be labeled with "other"

+# Optional: Defines the label name to use for the exported metrics k8s namespaces
+# namespaceLabel: 'namespace'

+# Optional: When true logs all packets which do not match any of the known networks
+# logUnknownTraffic: False
 ```

 Example output: